-New Year’s Day according to the old Japanese lunar calendar was around February 19th (it varied year to year); so Kisaragi was equivalent to March--time for “ume”, or Japanese apricot blossoms--which ushered in the advent of spring.
+New Year’s Day according to the old Japanese lunar calendar was around February 19th (it varied year to year); so Kisaragi was equivalent to March--time for plum blossoms--which ushered in the advent of spring.

-It is said in the old days that, people appreciated ume blossoms rather than cherry blossoms.
-Incidentally, Taiwan’s national flower happens to be the ume blossom.
-Every year, I make it a rule to visit my favorite places where I can take photographs of those blossoms.
-The following are from my album.
+It is said in the old days that, people appreciated plum blossoms rather than cherry blossoms.
+Incidentally, Taiwan’s national flower happens to be the plum blossom.
+The photo above was taken at Center Minami (south), northern Yokohama on February 5, 2020.
+Some of the photos taken in February from my album follow.

-On February 7, 2009, I went to “Soga Bairin” in Odawara, it’s famous for more than 35,000 ume trees spread over farm lands.
-There, ume fruits are produced for making pickles, jam or fruit liquors, among other things.
+On February 7, 2009, I went to “Soga Bairin” in Odawara, it’s famous for more than 35,000 plum trees spread over farm lands.
+There, plum fruits are produced for making pickles, jam or fruit liquors, among other things.